 Just look at these ingredients!:

 -Licorice Extract and Vitamin C bring brightness back and banish dullness,

 -Pro-Vitamin B5 helps to combat dehydration, and Glycolic Acid helps remove dead skin

 100% vegan and cruelty-free, and does not contain parabens, sulfates, mineral oil, lanolin, gluten, or GMOs.

-TruSkin Facial cleanser with vitamin C with aloe promotes skin’s natural health and is suitable for all skin types.
+TruSkin facial cleanser with vitamin C and aloe promotes skin’s natural health and is suitable for all skin types.

 CRUELTY-FREE & MANUFACTURED IN THE USA!

-This exfoliating face cleanser is formulated with 10% glycolic & salicylic acid which significantly reduces both acne and dark spots while improving the skin’s overall texture.
+This exfoliating face cleanser is formulated with 10% glycolic & salicylic acid, significantly reducing acne and dark spots while improving the skin’s overall texture.

-Contains bamboo, shea Butter, and tea tree extract and is suitable for all skin types including sensitive skin.
+It contains bamboo, shea Butter, and tea tree extract and is suitable for all skin types, including sensitive skin.

 Sulfate-free, cruelty-free, and made in the USA.